Wednesday, March 28, 2018

 A dog named Pippin

-An absolutely brilliantly played and written scene (watch Moore's shift in expressions.
-Like a door being cracked open only to be slammed shut).
+This is an absolutely brilliantly played and written scene (watch Moore's shift in expressions).
+It's like a door being cracked open, only to be slammed shut.
 Two people trying to connect and not being able to.
-Breaks my heart every time.
+It breaks my heart every time.

 The Hug